NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 The outer loop, in front of which there is a comment, do u see that?
 To make it similar to how the code was in `C`.
 I needed to do `1, number+ 1` meaning that the loop gets initialized at `1` and will continue till it is `equal to the number` not `less than that number`

-Now, I know this a very simple thing, but I had to use 1-2 extra brain cells to figure it out.
+Now, I know this is a very simple thing, but I had to use 1-2 extra brain cells to figure it out.
 Other than that, It was simple and this is the `Mario-less` code.
 The difficult version of it which is `Mario-more` is very similar just more extra stuff.
 My fundamentals were cleared because of this problem which is why It didn't take me much time to solve the `Mario-more` version.

 ### Problem Set 2